lux0rdev/launch-school/LS220/notes/03_pointer_based_techniques.md

 The Anchor/Runner Pointers approach, also known as slow/fast pointers, employs two pointers with different speeds.
 The `anchor` pointer advances at a slower pace compared to the `runner` pointer.
 This technique is commonly used to solve problems such as finding the midpoint of an array or determining if an array has any duplicates.
 By carefully manipulating these pointers, we can efficiently navigate and process the elements of the array.
 There is a variant called the writer/reader approach.

+By utilizing two pointers, the anchor and runner, we can traverse the array and perform specific operations based on certain conditions.
+This strategy allows us to solve problems with improved time and space efficiency, often avoiding the need for additional data structures.

-In conclusion, the anchor-runner pointer strategy provides an effective and efficient method for manipulating arrays in place.
+In conclusion, the anchor-runner pointer strategy provides an effective and efficient method for manipulating arrays in place, removing the need for nested loops and improving the efficiency of our solution (better space complexity)

 ### Sample problem